dptools/process_offsite_audio/README.md

 An initial install has been done on the Pronet production server, but details and testing there remain to be ironed out.

 ##### Prescient <a name="prescient"></a>
-We have not yet done any testing of this code on Prescient, but are in the process of finding a time for a meeting with all relevant parties to get things going.
-The majority of the code should directly translate from Pronet to Prescient.
+We have not yet done any testing of this code on Prescient, but are in the process of coordinating among all relevant parties.
+The majority of the code should directly translate from Pronet to Prescient, now that Prescient has agreed to use our general file management scheme.
 Potential issues to address are noted under Next Steps below.

 ### Next Steps <a name="todo"></a>
 The next steps described here focus on what is necessary to finalize the data flow and quality control workflow for production data collection across sites.
 Once dataflow and quality control are successfully running, we will then come up with a plan for writing more intensive feature extraction code for the interview datatypes.
 The feature extraction code will be kept in a separate repository so that it can easily be installed on a separate production machine.